Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 | Hardwood Plywood | Active AD/CVD order | Not applicable — no wood content in SPC or LVT products | No action required |

-| SPC / LVT vinyl flooring (Chapter 39) | No active AD/CVD order as of 2026 | Not subject to AD/CVD — Section 301 tariff only | Monitor USITC for new petitions — industry associations occasionally file new AD petitions |
+| SPC / LVT vinyl flooring (Chapter 39) | No active AD/CVD order as of 2026 | Not subject to AD/CVD — tariff stack only | Monitor USITC for new petitions — industry associations occasionally file new AD petitions |

 | WPC (Wood Plastic Composite) | Monitor — scope ruling under review | Ecoflors does not manufacture WPC — not applicable | If sourcing WPC, request scope ruling confirmation before importing |